gremlokk/Link-it/README.md

 # Link-it

-This application was created to provide an easy way for users to email website links to themselves.
-With just a double click of the button, the user will be able to send information to their email the simple, fast, and right way. :D
+This application allows Americommerce support agents to increase their productivity with working on tickets by providing an easy and fast way to copy/paste navigation links in tickets.

 ## Getting Started